Swiss Alps Travel Guide

 Local customs

-Privacy and discretion are highly valued in Swiss culture, and strangers generally do not speak to each other.
-The Swiss are naturally reserved and conservative, and prefer structured rules to govern their daily lives.
-Littering is a serious social crime in Switzerland, and visitors should also make an effort to throw their recyclables in the proper receptacle.
-French and German-speaking Switzerland have different customs in some areas.
-When being introduced to someone, German-speaking Swiss will shake hands, while French-speaking locals may kiss on the cheek three times (generally left, right, left).
-Though many Swiss speak English, it is considered polite to inquire before attempting conversation.
+Privacy and discretion are highly valued in Switzerland and strangers generally don't speak to each other.
+Locals are naturally reserved and conservative for the most part, with the preference being for rules to govern their lives.
+Littering is a serious social crime, and visitors should also try to throw their recyclables in the proper receptacle.
+Different regions may have different customs in areas such as introductions, with German-speaking Swiss shaking hands, and French-speaking locals perhaps kissing on the cheek three times (generally left, right, left).
+Though many Swiss speak English, it's considered polite to ask before attempting conversation.

 Doing business

 The Swiss business world reflects the local mastery at building well-oiled machines.
-Efficiency and organisation are prioritised, and the business culture is based predominantly on merit.
-The country's formal, no-nonsense approach to business offers little room for humour or lack of preparation in meetings and, though the Swiss are slightly less pedantic than their German or French counterparts, they attach great value to appearance and punctuality.
+Efficiency and organisation are prioritised, and the culture is based predominantly on merit.
+The country's formal, no-nonsense approach offers little room for humour or lack of preparation in meetings and, though the Swiss are slightly less pedantic than their German or French counterparts, they value appearance and punctuality very much.

-Dress codes for business people in Switzerland are quite formal and conservative, particularly in the banking sector, where dark suits are the norm.
-Business and pleasure are entirely separate in the Swiss work environment.
-In keeping work and personal compartmentalised, Swiss businesspeople even shy away from calling their colleagues by first names, which reinforces formality and boundaries between work and play.
+Dress codes are quite formal and conservative, particularly in the banking sector, where dark suits are the norm.
+Work and pleasure are entirely separate, with Swiss businesspeople even shying away from calling their colleagues by first names until they've established a level of trust.
 When invited to a Swiss business associate's home, a small gift such as flowers or a box of chocolates is appropriate.

 Duty free

-Travellers to Switzerland over 17 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres alcohol up to 15 percent and 1 litre alcohol over 15 percent.
+Travellers to Switzerland over 17 years don't have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres alcohol up to 15 percent and 1 litre alcohol over 15 percent.
 The maximum allowance of wine is 20 litres, but duty will be payable on this quantity.
 VAT is liable if the total value of all goods exceeds CHF 300.
 Restricted items include meat and meat products from selected countries.
-Prohibited items are absinth and anaesthetics.
+Prohibited items are absinth and its imitations, and anaesthetics.

 Communications

 The international country dialling code for Switzerland is +41.
-Travellers can purchase local prepaid SIM cards for unlocked phones, and WiFi is widespread.
+Travellers can purchase local prepaid SIM cards for unlocked phones or use eSIMs if their cellular providers support it on their networks.
+WiFi is widespread.

 Passport & Visa